Jackknife inference with two-way clustering: Simulation Experiments

 Up to this point, the data for all of our experiments have been generated in such a way that $I=GH$.
 In other words, there have been no datasets with empty intersections.
 But empirical examples with two\tkk-way clustering often involve empty intersections.
 In the next set of experiments, we therefore change the DGP so that intersections can be empty.
-The details are somewhat complicated and not of much interest.
-There is a parameter which, as it increases, causes the fraction of empty intersections to increase from zero to an upper limit that depends on $G$, $H$, and how the clusters vary in size.
+The details are somewhat complicated and are therefore omitted.
+There is a parameter that determines the fraction of the intersection clusters, starting with the smallest ones, to be made empty by reallocating their observations proportionally to other clusters.
 We perform two sets of experiments.
-In both of them, the 15 clusters in the $G$ dimension are generated from \eqref{gameq} with $\gamma=2$.
-In the first set $H=10$, and in the second set $H=20$.
-The maximum observed number of empty intersections is 87 (out of~150) in the first set and 257 (out of~300) in the second set.
+In both of them, the 15 clusters in the $G$ dimension are generated from \eqref{gameq} with~$\gamma=2$.
+In the first set $H=10$, and in the second set~$H=20$.
+The maximum observed number of empty intersections is 95 (out of~150) in the first set and 270 (out of~300) in the second set.

 \Cref{fig:F} shows rejection frequencies as functions of the fraction of empty intersections.
 This fraction evidently matters, especially for the CV$_{\tn1}$-based tests, although not dramatically so in these experiments.
 As usual, $t$-tests based on CV$_{\tn3}^{(\max)}$ always perform best, and in fact they perform extremely well.
 Some of the other tests perform quite poorly.
 As a rule, tests that over-reject or under-reject when there are no empty intersections do the same thing to a greater extent when there are many empty intersections.